 If you’re moving to New Zealand, finding a new school can be daunting.
 Follow our guide to get the best option for you.

-It’s the land made famous by Lord of the Rings – sweeping landscapes, outstanding scenery and plenty to do outdoors – no wonder so many people are making the move to New Zealand.
+It’s the land made famous by Lord of the Rings – sweeping landscapes, outstanding scenery and plenty to do outdoors – no wonder so many people are making the international move to New Zealand.
 Many are doing so with children, which of course, raises the questions of finding the best school.

 About the New Zealand School system